Causes of Miscarriage

-- Chemical pregnancy; when the fertilized egg fails to implant in the uterine (womb) lining.
-Chemical pregnancy takes its name from the fact that the pregnancy can only be evidenced by measuring levels of the pregnancy hormone, hCG.
-The embryo does not develop sufficiently to be visible on an ultrasound scan, but hCG will be detectable in blood or urine pregnancy tests.
+- Chemical pregnancy, when the fertilized egg fails to implant in the uterine (womb) lining, and the pregnancy can only be evidenced by measuring levels of the pregnancy hormone, hCG, which will be detectable in blood or urine pregnancy tests.
+The embryo does not develop sufficiently to be visible on an ultrasound scan.

 - Problems with the placenta, the organ responsible for the exchange of nutrients and gases between the pregnant person and the fetus.

 Certain long-term health conditions, particularly immunological disorders, such as diabetes or systemic lupus erythematosus, may cause early or late miscarriage.
-See the section titled “Long-term health conditions and immune disorders” for more information.
+(See the section on miscarriage caused by long-term health conditions and immune disorders.)